ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connection.
 However, the Preconnection can be reused, e.g., to `Initiate` another Connection.

-Once `Initiate` is called, the candidate Protocol Stack(s) may cause one or more candidate transport-layer connections to be created to the specified Remote Endpoint.
-The caller may immediately begin sending Messages on the Connection (see {{sending}}) after calling `Initiate`; note that any data marked as "safely replayable" that is sent while the Connection is being established may be sent multiple times or on multiple candidates.
+Once `Initiate` is called, the candidate Protocol Stack(s) can cause one or more candidate transport-layer connections to be created to the specified Remote Endpoint.
+The caller could immediately begin sending Messages on the Connection (see {{sending}}) after calling `Initiate`; note that any data marked as "safely replayable" that is sent while the Connection is being established could be sent multiple times or on multiple candidates.

-The following events may be sent by the Connection after `Initiate` is called:
+The following events can be sent by the Connection after `Initiate` is called:

 ~~~
 Connection -> Ready<>